JoeyEremondi/spire.github.io/source/_posts/2014-01-05-an-unremarkable-type-checker.markdown

 * Big-step semantics (evaluation) can go from expressions to canonical terms, ensuring that you did not forget to reduce any β-redex.
-* A type-checking function can checks expressions against reduced types.
+* A type-checking function checks expressions against reduced types.
 If the reduced types are canonical terms, you don't need to check for and throw errors due to expressions containing redexes.
 * Other algorithms, such as unification, also benefit from operating